-Since the beginning of the pandemic, the unprecedented spike in cloud adoption has been well documented.
-As part of this trend, there's been an increased interest in SaaS cloud service models as well as hybrid cloud deployment models.
+Since the COVID-19 pandemic, the unprecedented spike in cloud adoption has been well documented.
+As such, there's been an increased interest in SaaS cloud service models as well as hybrid cloud deployment models.

 With increased adoption levels expected to persist, it's no surprise that cloud will play a role of growing importance in the next generation of AIOps solutions.

-Despite some historical pushback to the notion, we believe 2022 will witness more platforms and providers adopting cloud-native application architectures.
+Despite some historical pushback to the notion, more platforms and providers are adopting cloud-native application architectures.
 This shift should make it easier for organizations to adopt AIOps-friendly approaches to application development.
 For example, incorporating microservices and containerization can speed and streamline how dev teams build, test, run and update applications for the business and customers.

 It should be noted that to be successful, this shift to cloud-native architectures will likely require a corresponding shift in both business and cultural structures.